Women's Refugee Commission

-The Women's Refugee Commission is a 501(c)(3) Non-Governmental Organization that aims to improve the lives and protect the rights of Women, Children, and Youth displaced by conflict or crisis.
+The Women's Refugee Commission is a 501(c)(3) non-governmental organization that aims to improve the lives and protect the rights of women, children, and youth displaced by conflict or crisis.
 Established in 1989 by Norwegian Actress and film Director Liv Ullmann and others, it was part of the International Rescue Committee (IRC) until 2014.

-The organization seeks to identify critical problems that affect displaced women, children, and youth.
+The organization seeks to identify problems that affect displaced women, children, and youth.
 These include gaps in lifesaving reproductive health care, lack of dignified livelihoods for refugees, and, in the United States, the treatment of people seeking asylum.
-The Women's Refugee Commission documents best practices, proposes solutions, and develops innovative tools to improve the way humanitarian assistance is delivered in refugee settings.
-On Capitol Hill, at the United Nations and with humanitarian organizations, governments and donors, the organization pushes for improvements in refugee policy and practice.
+The Women's Refugee Commission documents practices, proposes solutions, and develops tools to improve the way humanitarian assistance is delivered in refugee settings.
+On Capitol Hill, at the United Nations as well as with humanitarian organizations, governments and donors, the organization pushes for improvements in refugee policy and practice.

 History

 The organization was founded in 1989 by actress Liv Ullmann, Catherine O'Neill, and several others after they visited Pakistan, Thailand, and other nations.
 Their experience in these nations led them to believe a formal organization was needed to provide assistance to women and families displaced by circumstances such as war.
-At the time, they observed "the system was run by men and geared to caring for the men."
+At the time, they observed, "the system was run by men and geared to caring for the men."
 They created the Women's Commission for Refugee Women and Children, foreseeing the organization as operating under the umbrella of the International Rescue Committee.

 Programs

 Economic empowerment and self-reliance

-The Women's Refugee Commission works to ensure that humanitarian programs provide refugee women and youth access to cash assistance opportunities and to help them safely earn a living.
+The Women's Refugee Commission works to ensure that humanitarian programs provide refugee women and youth access to education and cash assistance opportunities, and to help them safely earn a living.
 This, in turn, increases refugees' self-reliance and resilience.